IqMent/CryRepo/README.md

 #### This repository contains the implementation of various cryptographic algorithms and protocols in C.
 #### Author: iqMent

+# CryRepo

+is a cryptographic primitives library designed for rapid development and prototyping of blockchain projects.

+It provides the necessary tools for implementing basic cryptographic functions, simplifying the creation and testing of new solutions.

+CryRepo is focused on ease of use and speeding up the development process, allowing for quick integration of cryptography into blockchain applications at various stages of their creation.

 # How to Install

 # Mac/Linux